microsoft/EasyRepro/README.md

 # Overview #
 The purpose of this library is to provide Dynamics customers the ability to facilitate automated UI testing for their projects.
 These API's provide an easy to use set of commands that make setting up UI testing quick and easy.
-The functionality provided covers the core CRM commands that end users would perform on a typical workday and working to extend that coverage to more functionality.
+The functionality provided covers the core Dynamics 365 commands that end users would perform on a typical workday and working to extend that coverage to more functionality.

 ## Breaking Changes from earlier versions of Easy Repro
 The impact to all tests is extremely minimal.
 In the case there is a potential breaking change, please review the section below.